Broke At Christmas?

 From exercise equipment to furniture, if we didn’t use it, I sold it!

-Not only did it help declutter my home but I was able to make $1000 to add to our holiday budget.
+Not only did it help declutter my home but I could make $1000 to add to our holiday budget.

 If it is a tech item, sell it on Decluttr to make fast cash.